Aletheian

 Aletheian are a Christian progressive/melodic death metal band.
-They formed in Lebanon, Pennsylvania in 1997 under the name Crutch, and then changed their name to "Aletheian" prior to the 2003 album Apolutrosis.
+They formed in Lebanon, Pennsylvania in 1997 as Crutch, then changed their name to "Aletheian" prior to the 2003 album Apolutrosis.
 Guitarist Alex Kenis joined Becoming the Archetype in 2007.
 In the early 2007, Aletheian signed to IronClad Recordings, an imprint of Metal Blade Records.

 Biography

 Aletheian was originally formed under the name Crutch in 1997.
 With the lineup of Alex Kenis on guitars, Keith Isenberg on bass, Vinnie Aldrich on vocals, and Bryan Clarkson on drums, the band began writing material.
-The early material was very metalcore oriented rather than what the band became known for later.
-Aldrich did not remain in the band for very long, with the position being filled by Joel Thorpe who would record on the band's debut album, Crutch.
+The early material was metalcore oriented rather than what the band became known for later.
+Aldrich was not in the band for long.
+His position was filled by Joel Thorpe, who would record on the band's debut album, Crutch.
 Following that, an EP was being written, initially titled Annealed by Animosity, which they changed to Transitions.
-Clarkson would leave the band, with Travis Turner taking over the position.
-Donny Swigart would also join the band at this time, in 1999.
-Turner joined the band by recommendation of his cousin, Stephen Sarro of Tantrum of the Muse, which led to him and Kenis speaking over the phone about his influences which included Cephalic Carnage and Damn the Machine.
-Influenced by Death, Cynic, Carcass, Emperor, Fates Warning, Dream Theater, Meshuggah, and At the Gates, the band began to shift their style in that direction.
-They later released their debut, ...Hope Prevails, independently in 2001.
+Clarkson left the band, with Travis Turner taking over the position.
+Donny Swigart joined the band at this time, in 1999.
+Turner was recommended by his cousin, Stephen Sarro of Tantrum of the Muse, which led to him and Kenis speaking over the phone about his influences, which included Cephalic Carnage and Damn the Machine.
+Influenced by Death, Cynic, Carcass, Emperor, Fates Warning, Dream Theater, Meshuggah, and At the Gates, the band shifted their style in that direction.
+They released their debut, ...Hope Prevails, independently in 2001.
 The album was re-released on Burning Records, a label created by Mike Fealko of the hardcore punk and metalcore band Vessel, in 2002.